AlirezaFT78/SPML_Homeworks/README.md

 This repository contains my completed assignments for the course **Security and Privacy in Machine Learning (SPML)** – Fall 2024.
 Course link: [spml2024.github.io](https://spml2024.github.io)

-The course explores vulnerabilities in machine learning systems and defense mechanisms against them, including adversarial attacks, data poisoning, model extraction, differential privacy, and more.
+The course explores vulnerabilities in machine learning systems and defense mechanisms against them, with hands-on assignments focused on attacks and defenses across privacy, robustness, and more.
 ---

 ## 📚 Course Topics